 My curiosity transcended just reading more about the show, it was now time to go deep.
 I decided to immerse myself in an entirely unnecessary, self-motivated, long-running, data-driven exploration of every episode of Seinfeld.
 Why not!

 The first product of this work was my 2020 publishing of The Seinfeld Chronicles, a limited-edition printed book presenting all my extensive analysis.
-With 176 copies released, matching the number of written episodes, this reached a small but exclusive audience.
+With 176 copies released, matching the number of written episodes, this reached a small but exclusive - and passionate - audience.
 In 2024 I decided it was time to work on a new product, to reach a wider audience with a completely new format: The Seinfeld Chronicles digital edition.

 The Seinfield Chronicles